TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

 -  A tag that generates the main navigation menu.
 -  A tag to insert the company logo.

-Site assets, such as HTML, CSS and JavaScript, are stored in a site package.
+Site assets, such as HTML, CSS and JavaScript, are stored in a :ref:`site package <t3sitepackage:introduction>`.